IvanTymoshenko/Sharp-Web-UI/README.md

 ![Interface Screenshot](screenshots/Sharp_Web_UI.png)

+### NOTE Python Version
+I was using Versio **Python 3.11.14** for Conda environment.
+Apple SHARP installed correctly on it as well.
+With **Python 3.13** had issues with GaussianSplats3D library.
+Keep this in mind.

 ### Prerequisite: Install Apple SHARP First
 Before you use this UI, you need the actual engine that does the heavy lifting.